zjunlp/IEPile/README.md

 * To continue training based on the fine-tuned LoRA weights, simply point the `--checkpoint_dir` parameter to the path of the LoRA weights, for example by setting it to `'zjunlp/llama2-13b-iepile-lora'`.

-> Quantization can be performed by setting `bits` to 8 or 4.
+> Quantization can be performed by setting bits to 4; it is recommended for the RTX3090.

 > Please note that when using **`LLaMA2-IEPile`** or **`Baichuan2-IEPile`**, keep both lora_r and lora_alpha at 64.
 We do not provide recommended settings for these parameters.